beginning of content

 How is Fabry disease diagnosed?

-To diagnose Fabry disease, your doctor will need to refer you for a blood test, and sometimes a genetic test, which will look at your DNA.
+Your doctor can diagnose Fabry disease by referring you for a blood test and sometimes a genetic test which will look at your DNA.
 You can get these tests through your GP or a specialist Fabry Clinic.

 Because Fabry disease is usually inherited, if you or someone else in your family has been diagnosed, it's important that other family members get tested too.
 If you or your partner have Fabry disease and are planning to have a baby, it's a good idea to have genetic counselling.